Hitanshu5979/Solidity_Basics/README.md

 # Solidity_Basics
-All the Basics of Solidity and Smart Contracts Followed this playlist by Dapp University : https://youtube.com/playlist?list=PLS5SEs8ZftgVnWHv2_mkvJjn5HBOkde3g
+All the Basics of Solidity and Smart Contracts.
+Followed this playlist by Dapp University : https://youtube.com/playlist?list=PLS5SEs8ZftgVnWHv2_mkvJjn5HBOkde3g

-This repository contains Smart Contracts of all the basics of Solidity discussed by Gregory from Dapp University Made for people to reference while going through the playlist above.
+This repository contains Smart Contracts of all the basics of Solidity discussed by Gregory from Dapp University.
+Made for people to reference while going through the playlist above.
-Encouraged to download the smart contracts and play around with them to get a hands on understanding of Solidity
+Encouraged to download the smart contracts and play around with them to get a hands on understanding of Solidity.

-The best Documentation for Remix is available at https://remix-ide.readthedocs.io/en/latest/#
+The best Documentation for Remix is available at https://remix-ide.readthedocs.io/en/latest/# .

 Environment Setup:
 1. Open Remix IDE on your Browser